Akamas jeep safari (full day)

 Situated in the mountains, Bellapais was for some years the home of Lawrence Durrell who chronicled his life here in his book ‘Bitter Lemons’.

-Panayia (full day)
+Panayia Village (half day)

 This excursion visits the beautiful village of Panayia, the birthplace of Archbishop Makarios III, the first president of Cyprus.
 Panayia stands 800 metres above sea level within the evergreen Paphos forest.